francescoimola/my-site/_notes/works/everything-you-see.md

 ---
 title: Everything You See Is In The Past
-permalink: /everything-you-see
+excerpt_separator: <!-- excerpt-end -->
 ---
 {% capture about %}
 {% capture content %}
-A curatorial research project and exhibition exploring the impact of the internet and contemporary digital culture on the practice of artist-curators.
+This curatorial project and exhibition explore the impact of the internet and contemporary digital culture on the practice of artist-curators.
+The project began in September 2019 and culminated in May 2020 with an online exhibition and accompanying catalogue.
+It featured works from Enes Alba, Atom Chen, Dario Bucheli, and Perce Jerrom.

-The project began in September 2019 and culminated in May 2020 with an exhibition—opened with a virtual tour—and accompanying catalogue.
-The exhibition featured works from Enes Alba, Atom Chen, Dario Bucheli, and Perce Jerrom.
-And the catalogue included interviews and Q&As with Lisa Barnard, Pita Arreola-Burns, Elliott Burns, Valentina Peri, Ghislaine Boddington, and Walter Corneli.
-I also wrote an in-depth [examination of the curatorial process](https://www.are.na/francesco-imola-2o2ng4qooxm/eysiitp-project-portfolio-francesco-imola), with which I graduated in Digital Arts from the University of Greenwich in 2020.
+The catalogue includes an essay by the curator and interviews and Q&As with Lisa Barnard, Pita Arreola-Burns, Elliott Burns, Valentina Peri, Ghislaine Boddington, and Walter Corneli.
+Following the exhibition, I published an in-depth [examination of the curatorial process](https://www.are.na/francesco-imola-2o2ng4qooxm/eysiitp-project-portfolio-francesco-imola), with which I graduated in Digital Arts from the University of Greenwich in 2020.

-The name for this project pays homage to a homonimous [work](http://www.everythingyouseeisinthepast.com/) and [exhibition](http://www.postmastersart.com/archive/rozendaal13/rozendaal13.html) by artist Rafaël Rozendaal.
+This project pays homage to a homonymous [work](http://www.everythingyouseeisinthepast.com/) by artist Rafaël Rozendaal.
 {% endcapture %}
 {{ content | markdownify }}
 {% endcapture %}